p-kiser/hslu-summaries/Varia/Guides/häcking_basics.md

 * A **gray hat** is someone who does not have the permission of the system owner but has no intent to exploit vulnerabilities but rather to make a system more secure by informing the owner.

-* A **green hat** is someone who uses his _hackerskillz_ primarily to frogpost on mongolian basket weave forums.
+* A **green hat** is someone who uses his _hackerskillz_ primarily to _frogpost_ on mongolian basket weave forums.

 Even though the motivation differs between the different hat colors, the tools, procedures and the required knowledge is generally the same.

 ## Vulnerabilities and Exploits

 The essence of hacking is the exploitation of security flaws in software components, devices and computer networks.
 These flaws are called **vulnerabilities**.
-Using these vulnerabilites to gain access to a system is called **exploitation** of those vulnerabilities.
+Using these vulnerabilities to gain access to a system is called **exploitation** of those vulnerabilities.

-### Vulnerabilites
+### Vulnerabilities

 No network or computer is 100% safe, because it has to be possible to access information on a system for it to be usable.